 Logistically, the Aam Aastha (or “common faith”) series was all about teamwork.
 We operated via a group of assistants, drivers, translators and fixers who worked tirelessly to set up appointments around particular ceremonies or costume compositions.
 It was a complex, sometimes frustrating, task.
 Yet the reward lies in this sensuality and intensity you get from models elaborately dressed up as animals, avatars or gods.

 Indian communities have a real taste for masquerade – there’s nothing fake about it.
 People are performing in a particular way because it’s an integral part of their culture.
 For example, I went to photograph a Mudiyettu folk dance drama in Kerala.
-The theatre sequence, which enacted a battle between the goddess Kali and the demon Darika, lasted from 7pm to 5am the next morning.
+The theater sequence, which enacted a battle between the goddess Kali and the demon Darika, lasted from 7pm to 5am the next morning.
 During that time we moved through different chapters and interactions; no one left.
 It was so impressive and shows how deeply rooted these traditions are.

 There’s a constant sense of tension between the performer and me